 Do you take orders from overseas?

 I do!
-I receive orders from overseas daily without complications.
+I have been taking orders worldwide since 2002 and receive orders from overseas daily without complications.

 I have a low supply, how can I get enough milk?

 Consider hand expressing for such a small amount of milk before digging out the pump.
 Generally, I can work with almost any amount you send and if for some reason it doesn't fill the piece you have chosen I will work with you to find a better solution.
 Please do not stress about getting enough milk, I am here to help!